 SADD is a peer education programme that has been in New Zealand for over 20 years.
 The primary objective of SADD is to reduce the harm caused on our roads by drink drivers.
 The peer education programme is run in secondary schools by students, and can be incorporated into the school curriculum.
 The organisation is open to any student and SADD encourages participation from across the year levels.

-For more information, check out the SADD website
+For more information, check out SADD

 Ruben the Road Safety Bear